Results Report 2022

 Trends in HIV Burden

-In countries where the Global Fund invests, AIDS-related deaths have been reduced by 70% since the Global Fund was founded in 2002 and new infections have been reduced by 54%.
-This achievement reflects steady progress.
-In the absence of prevention measures and antiretroviral drugs, deaths would have increased by 240% and new HIV infections by 158% in the same period.
-If we are to reduce inequalities and prevent the disruptions caused by COVID-19 from having a long-term impact on the fight against HIV, we must urgently remove barriers to treatment and prevention and scale up adaptation and mitigation to regain lost progress.
+In countries where the Global Fund invests, AIDS-related deaths have been reduced by 73% since the Global Fund was founded in 2002 and new infections have been reduced by 61%.
+In the absence of HIV prevention and HIV treatment measures and antiretroviral medicines, deaths would have increased by 115% and new HIV infections by 119% in the same period.
+The world has made remarkable progress in the response to HIV – we’ll work together to finish the fight by 2030.

 With prevention and ARVs (actual)